-Maude Barlow is the international bestselling author of 19 books, including the bestselling Blue Water trilogy.
-She is the honorary chair of the Council of Canadians and of the Washington-based Food and Water Watch.
-She is on the executive committee of the Global Alliance for the Rights of Nature and a councillor with the World Future Council.
-In 2008–09, she served as senior advisor on water to the 63rd president of the UN General Assembly and was a leader in the campaign to have water recognized as a human right by the UN.
-In 2005, she won the prestigious Right Livelihood Award and is the current chancellor of Brescia University.
+Maude Barlow is the bestselling author of 20 books.
+She sits on the board of Food & Water Watch, the Global Alliance for the Rights of Nature, and is a councillor with the World Future Council.
+She served as senior water advisor to the UN General Assembly and was a leader in the campaign to have water recognized as a human right.
+She is the recipient of fourteen honorary doctorates, the Right Livelihood Award and is the current chancellor of Brescia University.
 She lives in Ottawa, Ontario.

 Published: September 2019